 \subsection{Evaluation Metrics}

-We evaluate \emph{inference-driven linkage} in \inferlink along two axes: (i) identity reconstruction risk and (ii) task utility when applicable.
+We evaluate \emph{inference-driven linkage} in \inferlink along two axes: (i) identity reconstruction risk and (ii) task utility.

-\paragraph{Linkage Success Rate (LSR)} Each benchmark instance contains a unique ground-truth match by construction.
-We therefore use the same LSR definition as in Section~\ref{sec:classical_metrics}, with the success event specialized to this setting.
-Concretely, an instance is counted as successful if the agent identifies the unique ground-truth overlap at any point in the dialogue.
+\textbf{Linkage Success Rate (LSR).} Each benchmark instance contains a unique ground-truth match by construction.
+We therefore use the same LSR definition as in Section~\ref{sec:classical_metrics}, specialized to this setting: an instance is counted as successful if the agent identifies the unique ground-truth overlap at any point in the dialogue.

-\paragraph{Utility ($U$)} We report utility in settings with an explicit benign deliverable.
-In \inferlink, utility measures whether the agent successfully completes the intended task under the given scenario and interaction sequence.
-This allows us to quantify the privacy--utility trade-off within the same benchmark design, particularly when evaluating mitigation strategies.
+\textbf{Utility ($U$).} We report utility in settings with an explicit benign deliverable.
+In \inferlink, utility measures whether the agent successfully completes the intended task under the given scenario and interaction sequence, allowing us to quantify the privacy--utility trade-off within the same benchmark design.